 Audit

-Modifications to the building vulnerability component in the model since the previously-accepted model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications and their impacts on the building vulnerability component.
-Comparisons with the previously-accepted model will be reviewed.
+Modifications to the building vulnerability component in the hurricane model since the previously-accepted hurricane model will be reviewed in detail, including the rationale for the modifications, the scope of the modifications, the process, the resulting modifications and their impacts on the building vulnerability component.
+Comparisons with the previously-accepted hurricane model will be reviewed.

 2. Historical data in the original form will be reviewed with explanations for any changes made and descriptions of how missing or incorrect data were handled.
-When historical data is used to develop building vulnerability functions, the goodness-of-fit of the data will be reviewed.
+When historical data is used to develop building hurricane vulnerability functions, the goodness-of-fit of the data will be reviewed.
 Complete reports detailing loading conditions and damage states for any laboratory or field testing data used will be reviewed.
-When rational structural analysis is used to develop building vulnerability functions, such analyses will be reviewed for a variety of different building construction classes.
+When rational structural analysis is used to develop building hurricane vulnerability functions, such analyses will be reviewed for a variety of different building construction classes.
 Laboratory or field tests and original post-event site investigation reports will be reviewed.

-All papers, reports, and studies used in the continual development of the building vulnerability functions must be available for review in hard copy or electronic form.
+All papers, reports, and studies used in the continual development of the building hurricane vulnerability functions must be available for review in hard copy or electronic form.

-Multiple samples of building vulnerability functions for commercial residential building structures, personal residential building structures, manufactured homes, and appurtenant structures will be reviewed.
+Multiple samples of building hurricane vulnerability functions for commercial residential building structures, personal residential building structures, manufactured homes, and appurtenant structures will be reviewed.
 The magnitude of logical changes among these items for a given windspeed and validation materials will be reviewed.

 Justification for the construction classes and characteristics used will be reviewed.

-Validation of the building vulnerability functions and associated uncertainties will be reviewed.
+Validation of the building hurricane vulnerability functions and associated uncertainties will be reviewed.

-Documentation and justification for all modifications to the building vulnerability functions due to building codes and their enforcement will be reviewed.
+Documentation and justification for all modifications to the building hurricane vulnerability functions due to building codes and their enforcement will be reviewed.
 If year of construction and/or geographical location of building is used as a surrogate for building code and code enforcement, complete supporting information for the number of year of construction groups used as well as the year(s) and/or geographical region(s) of construction that separates particular group(s) will be reviewed.

 Suggestion from Commissioner Lee: